 Given that productivity is a typically Fordist concept which is adapted above all to analyzing the performance of standardized production systems, where production is also relatively standardized, it cannot be readily applied to the production of goods and, in particular, services where this standardization is limited.

-For example, the question about the "real production" of service enterprises - as in the example of banks - becomes particularly relevant with this regard .
+For example, the question about the "real production" of service enterprises - as in the example of banks - becomes particularly relevant with this regard.
 In this context, there is a legitimate opposition between the volume of transactions made by the bank for their clients (the direct or immediate product), irrespective of the possible effects of this consumption, and the added bank value (the indirect result or mediate product), which would be the indicator of the effects produced by the services.
 These assertions also lead to the issue of the so-called "industrial tertiary sector".
 Here, we can debate whether there is a fundamental similarity, or, on the contrary, if there are irrefutable differences between industrial production and the production of services.

 From the outset - and on the issue of the kinds of convergence between industry and services -, the question may be approached more from the perspective of the intensity of the relations and interactions between the actors in supply and demand, as opposed to from that of drawing of an airtight border of frequently unspecified shapes.
-The diagnosis which suggests we are in a postindustrial society may be contradicted by arguing that this could be called a neo-industrial society because the "industrialization" phenomenon of some less qualified services emerges, This line was developed in previous research, focusing on the banking and financial intermediation sectors (Almeida, 2001a; Almeida, 2001b).
+The diagnosis which suggests we are in a post-industrial society may be contradicted by arguing that this could be called a neo-industrial society because the "industrialization" phenomenon of some less qualified services emerges, principally in the payroll of certain service enterprises, organized from an industrial perspective and with a dual segment, to produce and sell relatively standardized